Azure/terraform-azurerm-avm-res-compute-virtualmachinescaleset/README.md

 ### <a name="input_identity"></a> [identity](#input\_identity)

-Description: - `identity_ids` - (Required) Specifies a list of User Managed Identity IDs to be assigned to this Orchestrated Windows Virtual Machine Scale Set.
+Description: - `identity_ids` - (Required) Specifies a set of User Managed Identity IDs to be assigned to this Orchestrated Windows Virtual Machine Scale Set.
 - `type` - (Required) The type of Managed Identity that should be configured on this Orchestrated Windows Virtual Machine Scale Set.
 Only possible value is `UserAssigned`.

 Type: